executablebooks/sphinx-proof/tests/books/test-missingref/index.rst

 index
 =====

-This is a missing ref :proof:ref:`foo`.
+This is a missing ref :prf:ref:`foo`.